 For example, if you have saved operation time, reduced costs increased production, you can mention those in figures.
 The point is to highlight your achievements in every job and to do that you should not use more than five points.
 Use language which pertains to your industry and job responsibilities.

-Focus on underlining the highlights of your performance in each company in few words.
+Focus on underlining the highlights of your performance in each company in a few words.
 Nevertheless, this must be done to your advantage.
 Begin your first bullet with something you are most proud of and then follow this with other achievements of lesser impact.

 Drop your worries and plan your search keeping in mind that landing the right job is unpredictable.
 While it may take days for some, for others it may take months.
-The length of time to find a right job is of little importance.
+The length of time to find the right job is of little importance.
 However, timing your search is.
 Set goals to apply for a certain number of jobs and network per week.
 With plenty of vacancies, you have chosen the best time to job search.

 Anuradha is business, health and education journalist.
 She is an avid reader and loves to travel.
 You can connect with her on LinkedIn.